fmrl/flutterbye/README.md

 this is the official repository for **tesseract**, an experimental actor system runtime.

-emphasizing the experimental neture of the project, development is performed entirely on other branches. please see the *wip-presentable* branch for the most recent presentable snapshot of the project.
+this is an early work in progress and development is performed entirely on branches. please see the *wip-presentable* branch for the most recent presentable snapshot of the project.

 license
 -------